ddrake/coeus-ngsolve/README.md

 you can install that package using the provided scripts.

 If you need to use NGSolve's capabilities for splitting the mesh among multiple MPI processes, run `./install_ngsolve_parallel`.
-This will create a directory NGparallel.
-You can use  `module load ngsolve/parallel` to set paths in your scripts.
+This will create a directory `~/NGparallel`.
+ You can use  `module load ngsolve/parallel` to set the environment for your scripts.

 Private modules make it easy to switch between the serial and parallel NGSolve installations or schedule jobs simultaneously in each context.